kevqyzhu/TMscoreAlign/README.md

 protein structures specified by PDB files.
 First, it selects common residues using a user-specified method (either based on ‘index’ or ‘alignment’).
-Then, the alignment parameters, including translation and rotation values, are optimized for TM-score (Template Modeling Score) and returned to the user as a list.
-Other values such as TM-score and RMSD are also returned in the list.
+Then, the alignment parameters, including translation and rotation values, are initialized.
+These values can be further optimized for TM-score (Template Modeling score) before being returned to the user.

 `optimize`: This function performs optimization to improve the alignment of two protein structures based on their atomic coordinates.
-The optimization aims to find the best parameters that minimize the objective function (TM-score).
+This function takes in translation and rotation values and aims to find the best parameters that minimize the objective function (TM-score).
 The optimization can be restarted with default values or continue from a given set of values.

-`get_tmscore`: This function calculates the TM-Score (Template Modeling Score) between two protein structures based on their alignment.
-The alignment is performed using the specified method (‘alignment’ or ‘index’).
-This function is a wrapper for `get_alignment` so that the user can directly calculate the TM-score of two protein structures given their PDB files.
+`get_tmscore`: This function calculates the TM-score from the alignment parameters and coordinates obtained in a structural alignment between two protein structures.

+`get_tm_samples`:This function calculates the TM local scores from the alignment parameters and coordinates obtained in a structural alignment between two protein structures.

-`get_rmsd`: This function calculates the RMSD (root mean square deviation) between two protein structures based on their alignment.
-The alignment is performed using the specified method (‘alignment’ or ‘index’).
-This function is a wrapper for `get_alignment` so that the user can directly calculate the RMSD of two protein structures given their PDB files.
+`get_rmsd`: This function calculates the RMSD (root mean square deviation) between two protein structures based on their alignment parameters.

 `visualize_alignment_pdb`: This function visualizes the structural alignment of two protein structures by displaying the aligned